cabart/bt-cc-model-code/documentation/emulab_experiment.md

 For virtual machines: Use a specific port (given at runtime)

+*Exclusive virtual machines* can be viewed as regular nodes and communicated to using port 22!

 ~~Should try using the base-urn 'urn:publicid:IDN+emulab.net:\<project-name>' to test if easier ssh naming is enabled ('cabart@node.\<project-name>.\<experiment-name>.emulab.net)~~

 ## Problems

-- Certificates extension 'oid' does not work with newer versions of python cryptograpgy library, should investigate more and maybe ask emulab about it
+- Certificates extension 'oid' does not work with newer versions of python cryptography library, should investigate more and maybe ask emulab about it